 Think about these different types and decide who you are.
 Then keep that in mind when shopping for a telescope.

 Important in your choice of telescope is where you plan on observing from.
 There are two aspects here: Is the site a good one for astronomy, i.e. clear dark and with steady air?
 Do you have to transport your telescopes there and set them up?

-Although I now mostly observe from sites that I drive to, I recommend that a beginner observe from his home location.
+I recommend that a beginner observe from his home location, rather than a "dark sky" site that requires driving.
 If that means foregoing faint objects because your sky is bright, so be it.
 It is more important that you actually use the telescope than that your observing conditions are excellent.
 If you observe from your back-yard, or balcony, or rooftop, you can try observing most every clear night, without having to weigh "Gee, the weather forecast is iffy, and maybe the round-trip drive will be for nothing."

 Perhaps you are fortunate and reside in a rural location where light-pollution is low and the Milky Way is prominent on clear nights.
 Good for you!

 You can enjoy good views of fainter and lower-contrast objects.

 You might lean toward a telescope that is good for low-power observing, perhaps with nebula filters.
 For such observing, your telescope's lowest power should be only about 4x or 5x per inch: e.g. 16-20x for a four-inch aperture telescope: this is much lower than is usually seen.
 You can find more discussion at my rich-field telescope page and my low power observing through a RFT page.